 Flying Hong Kong – Mumbai with Cathay Pacific

-5 days in Hong Kong, I tired of myself.
+After 5 days in Hong Kong, I was tired of myself.
 I walked an average of 15 km every day.
 Remember, Hong Kong is all hills so you go up and down all the time.
 So, by the time I reached Hong Kong International Airport to board my 8:05 PM flight to Mumbai, I was dead tired.
-Thankfully, the queues at the check-in counter were very small or the number of check-in counters was large enough to not let the queues build up.
-It took me less than 5 mins to check-in and proceed to my gate.
+Thankfully, the queues at the check-in counter were very small the number of check-in counters was large enough to not let the queues build up.
+It took me less than 5 mins to check in and proceed to my gate.

 There is a small vertical tray below the screen to keep your gadgets.
 I comfortably placed my mobile phone and the Kindle there.
 Right in front of my eyes, it was impossible to leave them in the aircraft.
 There was also a USB port to charge the devices, though I did not use it.
 This is something I have noticed only on their aircraft so far.